J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 **Parameter Definitions:**

-* `--stdin` - fastq file with the reads contining the cell ID and UMI (this is the reverse read for samples prepared with the Qiagen UPX kit)
+* `--stdin` - fastq file with the reads contining the cell ID and UMI (reverse reads for samples prepared with the Qiagen UPX kit)
-* `--read2-in` - fastq file with the reads contining the sequence of interest (this is the forward read for samples prepared with the Qiagen UPX kit)
+* `--read2-in` - fastq file with the reads contining the sequence of interest (forward reads for samples prepared with the Qiagen UPX kit)
-* `--bc-pattern` – pattern for the barcode on the read containing the cell ID and UMI; `C`s indicate placeholders for cell IDs; `N`s indicate placeholders for UMIs
+* `--bc-pattern` – pattern for the barcode on the read containing the cell ID and UMI; `C`'s indicate placeholders for cell IDs; `N`'s indicate placeholders for UMIs
 * `--stdout` – specifies the path and file name of the output fastq file
 * `--read2-stdout` - instructs the program to only output the fastq file designated with the `--read2-in` option
 * `--whitelist` - specifies the *whitelist.tsv file for each sample pool